epomatti/dojo-for-net/README.md

 ## Environment

-* Supported on Linux, Windows and MacOS
+* Works on Linux, Windows and MacOS
 * Requires .NET Core SDK `3.0.100` or superior
 * User your favorite IDE